-Even at the fundamental levels of life, chaos is hard at work.
-Creatures as small as one cell are constantly undergoing both accidental and transitional modifications that give them a better chance of thriving.
+At every level of existence, chaos and complexity is fully present.
+Creatures as small as one protein are constantly undergoing both accidental and transitional modifications and adaptations that give them a better chance of thriving.
 It is a basic requisite of all life to adapt to changing conditions.
 The demise of the dinosaur is a good example of what happens when living beings fail to adapt to changes in their external environment.

-The age within which we currently live is vastly different from the age we are exiting.
-Science and technology alter every aspect of our lives.
+The age within which we currently live is vastly different from the age within which most of us lived.
+Science and technology continue to alter every aspect of our lives.
 Our challenge is to embrace the new circumstances and sort out their implications and applications as we go.
-For the person who says, "I don't want to learn about the digital world and how to use advanced technologies," the best response may be, "You could certainly choose to die; it is the only way to intentionally avoid your future."
-Although facetious, that piece of advice reflects an element of truth.
+For the person who says, "I don't want to learn about the digital world and how to use advanced technologies," the best response may be, "You can't survive for long living only in your past; to thrive, you must fully engage the creation of your future."
+Although challenging, that piece of advice reflects an element of truth.
 Technological advances and the need and capacity to adapt to them are not going to go away.

-In the coming age, leaders will be called to tell the truth, teach coping and adaptation skills, learn new skills, and apply them in new ways in new settings.
+As the age continues to unfold, leaders will be called to tell the truth, teach coping and adaptation skills, learn new skills, and apply them in new ways in new settings.
 The infrastructure that generated past leadership roles is disappearing, and the new circumstances demand new roles and challenge everyone to respond to an entirely new set of questions.

 Furthermore, the new age will open the door to uncertainty and a general lack of "rightness."
 The prevailing principles will be open to interpretation and will be applicable in a host of ways.
 No one response to a change or answer to a question will be clearly the only one or the best one.
-There might be many correct responses depending on the cultural, social, economic, and intellectual context.
+There might be a variation of correct responses depending on the cultural, social, economic, and intellectual context.
 Leaders must respect the diversity embedded in every condition or issue (Exhibit 1-11).

 Every leader is now required to know the techniques for finding common ground, for sorting through the various landscapes representing the diversity inherent in each issue.
 Also required are consensus-building and group-process skills because a leader's job is to get people to come together around issues and help them determine appropriate responses within the context of their own roles.
-This is a challenge that cannot be met by establishing standardized job procedures or rules.
+This is especially true in the age of growing interdisciplinary decision making and action where clinical alignment now includes collaborative practice around "bundles," episodes of care, services to populations, and interaction along the continuum of care.
+Leading this value-grounded foundation for care, communication, and integration is a challenge that cannot be met by establishing standardized job procedures or rules.
 Indeed, competent leaders must be able to "set tables" wisely and carefully to ensure that the right people are engaged in the right way around issues that are central to their role and essential to their adaptability and sustainability.